sourmash-bio/sourmash/doc/command-line.md

 All sourmash commands work with either type of LCA database (the default JSON database, and the SQLite version).
-SQLite databases are larger than JSON databases on disk but are typically much faster and to load and search, and use much less memory.
+SQLite databases are larger than JSON databases on disk but are typically much faster to load and search, and use much less memory.

 ### `sourmash lca rankinfo` - examine an LCA database